Sherma-ThangamS/KYN_Hackathon/README.md

 - Articles previously viewed.
 - User likes and dislikes.

-### 4. Like/Dislike Feature
+### 4. Reaction Feature
-Users can express their preferences for news articles by liking or disliking them, contributing to further personalization and improving the user experience.
+Users can react to news articles using a predefined set of emojis.
+These reactions contribute to the personalization of their news feed by analyzing user preferences based on their chosen emojis, enhancing the user experience.

 ### 5. Text-to-Audio Feature
 Newsify incorporates a **text-to-audio** feature, enabling users to listen to news articles, making the app accessible to visually impaired users or those who prefer an audio format.